 Tomcat works well on Azul Platform Prime and especially instances with heap sizes of dozens or more GBytes benefit from Azul Platform Prime's pauseless Garbage Collection implementation.

-Because of that, it is required that you define the heap size for your Tomcat java process by the Tomcat CATALINA_OPTS setting and not by the Tomcat JAVA_OPTS setting.
+It's recommended to define the heap size for your Tomcat java process by the Tomcat CATALINA_OPTS setting and not by the Tomcat JAVA_OPTS setting.

 In the following example configuration the Tomcat java process is set to 32 GB heap size.
 You'll notice another heap size setting in JAVA_OPTS which is the one the small Tomcat helper process will use on shutdown.
 I added this to avoid uncertainty about the default heap size as that can differ depending on the system environment.